The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 28. Western Lyre Snake

-This species is medium in size and typically brown, tan, or gray in color.
-Its eyes are fairly large, with brown saddle-shaped markings on its back.
+This species is medium in size and typically brown, tan, or gray.
+Its eyes are fairly large, and its back has brown saddle-shaped markings.

 It is indigenous to Mexico.
 However, it can also be found in northern regions such as southern Utah and Nevada.